 When work starts on a new construction site or project, workers need to know some important information.
 Where on the site will they be working?
 What do they need to do?
 Where do they sign in?
 Who do they report to?
 Are any areas unsafe?
 What equipment do they need?
 What are the site rules?
 This is known as a site induction.
 And it shouldn't happen just on bigger projects.
 Site inductions should be provided on every site, it's the law.

-Yes, site inductions are a legal requirement, and each person should receive a site induction at every new site they work on.
+Yes, site inductions are a legal requirement, and each person should receive a site specific induction at every new site they work on.

-Site inductions are a great way to provide employees with the site specific health and safety rules and requirements, and any particular hazards they need to be aware of.
+Site inductions are a great way to provide employees with the site-specific health and safety rules and requirements, and any particular hazards they need to be aware of.

-Under the Health and Safety at Work etc. Act 1974 employers are required to provide "such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees."
+(2)[...] (c) the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees;

-There is also a much more specific legal requirement relating to site inductions in construction.
+A site induction will help comply with the employer's responsibility to provide this information and instruction.
+But there is also a much more specific legal requirement relating to site inductions in construction.

-(4) The principal contractor must ensure that—
+- The principal contractor must ensure that—

-(a)a suitable site induction is provided;
+- a suitable site induction is provided;

 Inductions should be proportionate to the nature of the visit, so of course, those that visit once who are escorted around site won’t need as detailed an induction as those who are working on the site, but they should still have a suitable induction detailing the main hazards and control measures.